hashicorp/consul/website/source/docs/agent/options.html.markdown

   it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

+* `-persist-keyring` - This flag enables persistence of changes to the encryption keys used in the gossip pools.
+By default, any modifications to the keyring via the [consul keys](/docs/command/keys.html) command will be lost when the agent shuts down.

 * `-encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
 This key must be 16-bytes that are base64 encoded.
 The easiest way to create an encryption key is to use `consul keygen`.
 All nodes within a cluster must share the same encryption key to communicate.
+  If keyring persistence is enabled, the given key will only be used if there is no pre-existing keyring.
+Otherwise, Consul will emit a warning and continue.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
 If Consul is